This article was updated in June of 2025.

 While every foster situation will be different, here’s a checklist of things you’ll probably need to have in your home to be prepared for your new friend:

 Food!
 The shelter will alert you to any specific dietary needs your dog may have.
-If you’re responsible for food, a subscription service that delivers fresh food to your door will eliminate one thing to wrangle, and provide a healthier option than processed, dry food.
+If you’re responsible for food, a subscription service that delivers fresh food to your door can help.

-Food and water bowls: Some seasoned fosters, and health and behavior experts, recommend slow-feeding bowls, which can reduce the speed at which a dog gulps down food, providing some mental stimulation, and helping prevent gas!
+Food and water bowls: Some seasoned fosters, and health and behavior experts, recommend slow-feeding bowls—which can reduce the speed at which a dog gulps down food and provide some mental stimulation.

-A collar and leash: The shelter may provide you with a collar, or advice on which kind of collar to use with your dog.
-If not, many adoption sources recommend a correctly sized martingale collar.
+A collar or harness and leash: The shelter may provide you with a collar or harness, or advice on which type to use.
 Collars should have ID tags.

-A crate: Another item that the shelter may provide.
-If they don’t, ask their advice on acquiring and using an appropriately sized crate to give your foster dog a place to go in your home, and to help with house training, if necessary.
-The crate should be large enough for the dog to stand up and turn around in.
+A crate: This is another item that the shelter or rescue may provide.
+If they don’t, ask their advice on acquiring and using an appropriately sized crate to give your foster dog a place to go in your home—and to help with house-training, if necessary.
+The crate should be large enough for the dog to stand up and turn around in, and they should enjoy being in there.
+The crate should never feel like a punishment.

-Bedding: It doesn’t have to be fancy, but be sure to provide your dog a soft place to lie down and a place to sleep.
-Ask the shelter about any specific requirements (for example, dogs who struggle with joint pain, or a senior dog, may require more padding in their bedding).
+Bedding: It doesn’t have to be fancy, but be sure to provide your dog with a soft place to lie down and sleep.
+Ask the shelter about any specific requirements (for example: dogs who struggle with joint pain, or senior dogs, may require more padding).

 A baby gate: If your dog has issues with stairs, or you want to limit their range in your home, a baby gate can be a helpful addition.